ljw1004/csharpspec/csharp/variables.md

 The elements of an array come into existence when an array instance is created, and cease to exist when there are no references to that array instance.

-The initial value of each of the elements of an array is the default value (§5.2) of the type of the array elements.
+The initial value of each of the elements of an array is the default value ([Default values](variables.md#default-values)) of the type of the array elements.

 For the purpose of definite assignment checking, an array element is considered initially assigned.